 - Get to know how the timer and thermostat on your heating system work.
 You may be able to set the timer to switch the heating on earlier.

 - Have your heating system serviced each year and check that it’s working before the cold weather starts.

-- Ask your energy supplier about their Priority Services Register, which gives older or disabled people extra help and support.
+- If you also have gas or electricity supply, ask your energy supplier about their Priority Services Register, which gives older or disabled people extra help and support.